gselander/pq-suites/draft-spm-lake-pqsuites.md

 # Introduction

 The Lightweight Authenticated Key Exchange (LAKE) protocol, Ephemeral Diffie-Hellman over COSE (EDHOC) {{RFC9528}}, supports the use of multiple authentication methods and the negotiation of cipher suites based on COSE algorithms.
 Currently, four asymmetric authentication methods (0, 1, 2, and 3) are defined.
-In addition, a symmetric key-based authentication method is being developed in {{I-D.ietf-lake-edhoc-psk}}.
+In addition, a symmetric key-based authentication method is being developed, see {{I-D.ietf-lake-edhoc-psk}}.

 The cipher suites defined in {{RFC9528}} rely on Elliptic Curve Cryptography (ECC) for key exchange and authentication, making them vulnerable in the event that a Cryptographically Relevant Quantum Computer (CRQC) is realized.